menu

 Occupations and Workforce

 Bristol - Bremen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bristol - Bremen is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bristol - Bremen who work in sales jobs (12.59%), management occupations (10.09%), and farm management occupations (7.78%).
+Overall, Bristol - Bremen is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bristol - Bremen who work in management occupations (12.80%), sales jobs (11.31%), and business and financial occupations (9.16%).

-Telecommuters are a relatively large percentage of the workforce: 19.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bristol - Bremen telecommute to their jobs.
+Overall, about 23.10% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle